Haiti earthquake refugees trade golf course camp for humble homes

 "We asked each family to find a house where they wanted to live.
 Our field officers went with them to appraise the places, which had to be safe, not near to a ravine, equipped with toilets and close to a clean water source, in order to reduce the risk of cholera," said Aniah Compère, J/P HRO's relocation administrative officer.

-The first annual rent, up to $500, as well as $40 for each family to transport their personal belongings, was paid by Penn's group, mostly financed by the Haitian government with support from the World Bank.
+The first annual rent, up to $500, was paid by Penn's group, and $40 for each family to transport their personal belongings was mostly financed by the Haitian government with support from the World Bank.

 Compère explained, "After six weeks, our teams visit them in their new home and we are giving them training so they can launch their own little business, as they will have to pay rent next year rent."